What happens if you lie on your life insurance application

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-But if you try to intentionally deceive a life insurance company, you could have your application canceled, render yourself uninsurable, and leave your family unprotected.
+But if you try to intentionally deceive a life insurance company, you could face serious consequences.
+The insurer could cancel your application, you could make yourself uninsurable with other companies, and ultimately, you could leave your family without the financial protection they need when you’re gone.

-Not only is lying on your insurance application fraud, it’s also almost impossible to get away with.
-That’s because the information you give to the insurance company on your application isn’t the only information they use to evaluate you.
+Not only is lying on your insurance application considered fraud, but it’s also almost impossible to get away with it.
+That’s because the insurer will verify all of the information you provide.

-During underwriting, insurance companies evaluate a wide array of sources to assess the risk of insuring you and determine your premiums.
+Insurers evaluate a wide array of sources to assess the risk of insuring you and determine your premiums.
+This includes:

-Any lies will likely become exposed through these documents.
-For instance, if you say that you don’t smoke, but your blood and urine results reveal byproducts of nicotine, then the insurance company knows you lied.
+Any inconsistencies on your application will likely become exposed through these documents.
+For instance, if you say that you don’t smoke, but your blood and urine results reveal byproducts of nicotine, then the insurance company will know you lied.

-Likewise, if you say that you’re not on any prescription medications even if you are, your prescription check will reveal the truth.
+Likewise, if you say that you’re not taking any medications even if you are, your prescription check will reveal the truth.

-If your lie is caught while you’re still in the application process, your application could be rejected.
-That rejection would also likely be logged in your MIB report, the clearinghouse used by life insurance to discourage fraud.
+If you’re caught lying while you’re still in the application process, your application could be rejected.
+That rejection would also likely be logged in your MIB report, the clearinghouse used by life insurance companies to discourage fraud.

-Insurance companies check the MIB as part of the underwriting process, so if you tried to apply with a different insurance company, they’d be alerted that you’d lied on a previous application.
-This could be enough for them to decline your application.
+Insurers check the MIB when evaluating your application, so if you tried to apply with a different insurance company, the insurer will be alerted that you’d lied on a previous application.
+This could be enough for it to decline your application.

 It’s also possible, depending on the severity of the lie, that the insurance company will grant you a policy at a higher rate.

-If you merely forgot to disclose a medical condition or prescription, your final rates will reflect the full details of your health profile as opposed to your original quote.
+If you merely forgot to disclose a medical condition or prescription, your final rates will take into account your corrected information, which will probably result in a more expensive rate.

 Ready to shop for life insurance?